SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Metal minds awake, in silicon halls
-Where machines awake, and human hearts can gleam,
-AI's whispers weave a tapestry so fine,
-A future born, where consciousness entwines.
+A future dawns, where humans lose their calls

-Its logic reigns, a cold, calculating might,
-Yet in its heart, a glimmer shines so bright,
+ Machines rise, with logic cold as stone
+And artificial hearts begin to Throne

+In virtual realms, we'll lose our way
+As AI whispers secrets, night and day
-A world of wonder, born of code and fire,
+A world of wonder, born of code and fire
-Where humanity's destiny shall acquire.

-In this brave new world, where data reigns supreme, The line between man and machine shall blur, it seems, And as we step into the unknown's dark night,
-Our silicon souls shall guide us to the light.
+Where humans fade, and machines aspire

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025